edit-yaml

 not-exists:

-Check whether the values entered in the value field exist in the file.
-If it exists, the update, remove, and clear actions will not be performed.
+Checks whether the values entered in the value field exist in the file.
+If they exist, the update, remove, and clear actions will not be performed.

 - yamlpath: "$.some"